How to Build a Business Case for Coaching and Mentoring

 Well, truly great CAM promotes current business performance, is linked to strategy and helps build capability required of individuals and teams to be successful in the future.
 So your best bet when making a business case is to demonstrate how the CAM initiative can impact on at least two of these areas.
 You find that your senior stakeholders suddenly become very interested when you offer them a well-costed solution to achieving their strategic ambitions.

 This may sound like an obvious or simple suggestion but doing it effectively is far from simple.
-In the new edition of our book Coaching and Mentoring: Practical Techniques for Developing Learning and Performance we provide you with a detailed explanation of our approach.
+In my book, Coaching and Mentoring: Practical Techniques for Developing Learning and Performance, my co-author and I provide you with a detailed explanation of our approach.